|

 pair consists of a black line and the adjacent white line of the

 equal thickness.
-The better the lens resolution, the greater the
+The higher the lens resolution, the greater the

 number of lines you can resolve.
 You need a film to capture the

 image created by the lens.
-The better the film resolution, the
+The higher the film resolution, the

 more you can capture on the film.
 The final resolution of the